openbaton/docs/docs/tosca-iperf-scenario.md

 # TOSCA definition

-The definition follows the TOSCA Simple Profile for Network Functions Virtualization (NFV) [Version 1.0][tosca-nfv] Regarding the objects definded from ETSI please see: [ETSI GS NFV-MAN 001][ETSI-MANO]
+The definition follows the TOSCA Simple Profile for Network Functions Virtualization (NFV) [Version 1.0][tosca-nfv] Regarding the objects defined from ETSI please see: [ETSI GS NFV-MAN 001][ETSI-MANO]

 Premise: some of the objects are defined by OpenBaton